Suits season 1: Ratings

 The pilot episode gained a 1.6 ratings share among adults aged 18–49 and garnered an estimated 4.6 million viewers, making the episode the ninth most watched basic cable show for the week.
-The episode was watched 2 million in people aged 18–49 and 2.1 million in people aged 24–54, a double-digit increase over the January premiere of the network's other legal drama Fairly Legal.
+The episode was watched by 2 million people aged 18–49 and by 2.1 million people aged 24–54, a double-digit increase over the January premiere of the network's other legal drama Fairly Legal.
 The second episode, which aired June 30, experienced a four-tenths ratings drop, which was attributed to the holiday weekend.
 However, the episode's ratings were bolstered by a high DVR viewings.
 The ratings rose the next week garnering 4.5 million views with a 1.3 ratings share among adults aged 18–49.
 The premiere of Jersey Shore, which shares the Thursday 10pm timeslot with Suits, caused a decrease in ratings, a trend that continued for the rest of the season.
-Together, Burn Notice and Suits were the top scripted shows in primetime television, and no other network aired scripted series that garnered over four million total viewers, one million viewers aged 25–54, or one million viewers aged 18–49.
+Together, Burn Notice and Suits were the top scripted shows in primetime television, and no other network aired a scripted series that garnered over four million total viewers, one million viewers aged 25–54, or one million viewers aged 18–49.
 Suits was ranked third in males aged 18–49 and males aged 25–54.
 The series made USA Network the most watched network in the Thursday 10pm timeslot and gained more total viewers and households than any other scripted series in the timeslot.
-The series has the network's third best performing premiere season in viewers aged 18–49, in viewers aged 18–34, and in total viewers.
+The series had the network's third best performing premiere season in viewers aged 18–49, in viewers aged 18–34, and in total viewers.